MORE THAN WORDS CAN SAY: THE INK SPOTS AND THEIR MUSIC

 Whoever they might have been, there was a Three Ink Spots that played Mother Kelly's in Miami in January 1942.
 They may be the same group that was at Atlantic City's Steel Pier in March of that year, headlining a vaudeville show at the Music Hall.

 How about this?
 The February 16, 1918 Indianapolis News talked about a show at the Lyric Theater: "The Three Ink Spots, a trio of colored boys who sing, dance and play the piano, will provide a novelty.
 One of the 'spots' is none other than Sugar Bailey, the little, fat newsboy of dusky hue who sang and danced on local street corners for several years past to the delight of hastily gathered audiences."
 (The other two were "Bubbles" Sudry and "Lasses" Washington.)
-So, Indianapolis was host to an Ink Spots group almost two decades before.
+So, Indianapolis was host to an Ink Spots group some 15 years earlier.

 The Spots were lucky to hook up with Moe Gale, who not only managed many of the black acts of the day, but also owned the Savoy Ballroom on Lenox Avenue and 140th Street (the most popular nightclub in Harlem in the '30s, with the largest dance floor, nicknamed "The Track").